scientific-python/specs/purpose-and-process/index.md

 # Description

+The purpose of the SPEC process is

+1. to help unify the ecosystem for users and developers;
+2. to provide guidance to projects on technical issues or processes;
+3. to document standard APIs, development tools, and community practices; and
+4. to foster ecosystem-wide discussions of common problems and to develop shared solutions.

-SPEC documents or SPECs, for short, provide operational guidelines for projects in the scientific Python ecosystem.
+The SPEC process is designed to identify shared concerns and areas of unification and to produce collaboratively written and community adopted SPEC documents or SPECs, for short, which provide operational guidelines for projects in the scientific Python ecosystem.
-Their goal is to coordinate the ecosystem and to provide a more unified experience for users.

 Projects in the ecosystem have an existing, diverse set of proposal processes and development constraints.
-SPECs, therefore, are not meant to be prescriptive: rather, they are a mechanism to encourage shared practices and improve uniformity of experience.
+SPECs are a mechanism to encourage shared practices and improve uniformity of experience.
 SPECs may, for example, capture established practices so that new projects can learn from them; or they may propose a new practice that the authors believe will benefit the ecosystem as a whole.